SideProjectHub/KitchenReceiptDatabase/frontend/project/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## File System:
+The file system we're using is adapted from *Chinmay Mourya* [blog](https://medium.com/flutter-community/flutter-scalable-folder-files-structure-8f860faafebd) which offers a scalable design for flutter apps.
+##### Notes:
+- If assests are needed, they are required to be placed in pubsec.yaml folder.